Aluminum toxicity occurs when a person ingests or breathes high levels of aluminum into the body.

 - Living in dusty environments

-If you have any of the following symptoms, see your physician, especially if you have kidney disease or are on dialysis :
+If you have any of the following symptoms, see your doctor, especially if you have kidney disease or are on dialysis :

 - Muscle weakness